-Joshua Tree, less than a three hour's drive from L.A., is one of the most magical places in California (and the country, we think).
-The National Park's varied and alien landscapes—due mostly to gnarled Joshua Trees and giant boulders strewn willy nilly—make for impressive scenery during hikes, bike tours or leisurely drives.
+Joshua Tree, less than a three-hour drive from L.A., is one of the most magical places in California (and the country, we think).
+The National Park’s varied and alien landscapes—due mostly to gnarled Joshua Trees and giant boulders strewn willy nilly—make for impressive scenery during hikes, bike tours or leisurely drives.
 If you visit in spring, head south to Pinto Basin to see colorful wildflowers in bloom.
 The stargazing is choice here—so long as there’s no full moon—and wild coyotes may howl you to sleep if you plan an overnight camping trip.
-Notable stops along the way to the Park include Pappy & Harriet's for lunch, live music and a ghost-town stroll; the Integratron for a new-age sound bath, and the town of Joshua Tree itself, which offers unique hotels, a few tasty restaurants, some good thrifting and the kind of quirky public art that only exists in tiny, warm-weather communities.
-Enjoy your desert trip!
+Notable stops along the way to the park include Pappy & Harriet’s for lunch, live music and a ghost-town stroll; the Integratron for a new-age sound bath; and the town of Joshua Tree itself, which offers unique hotels, a few tasty restaurants, some good thrifting and the kind of quirky public art that only exists in tiny, warm-weather communities.

 The cozy, pastoral town of Ojai is a close and beautiful bet for an easy L.A. getaway.
-Just an hour and a half north of the city, Ojai is a unique mix of old-school, hippie healers and artists and the new-school folks that are working to make that scene hip again.
-If you like your rural bike rides and rustic biker bars with a side of DJ'ed pool parties and fine dining, this is the spot for you.
-And oh, the dining!
+Just an hour and a half north of the city, Ojai is a unique mix of old-school hippie healers and artists with the new-school folks that are working to make that scene hip again.
+If you like your rural bike rides and rustic biker bars with a side of DJ’ed pool parties and fine dining, this is the spot for you.
+And oh, the dining and hotels!
 Ojai’s microclimate means seemingly everything grows here, from olives and grapes to an abundance of citrus, so meals are super fresh and always reflect the season.
 The wine, too, is locally made and—as a bonus—brought right to you, with tasting rooms dotting the downtown strip and saving you the (sober) drive out to a vineyard.
-If you're more outdoor-inclined, Ojai makes a great stop before or after a trip to Los Padres National Forest, just north of town.
+If you’re more outdoor-inclined, Ojai makes a great stop before or after a trip to Los Padres National Forest, just north of town.